blueteam0ps/AllthingsTimesketch/README.md

 # AllthingsTimesketch

 <h1>Purpose</h1>
 This repository contains helper/timesaver scripts/queries related to Timesketch.
+Further it contains a forensic triage workflow developed using NodeRED.

 <h2>Timesketch and Plaso Auto Install & Configuration Script</h2>
 This script will automatically<br/>